 Don Davis is the immediate past president of the Lincoln Land Woodturners and has had a lifelong love of woodworking, tools and machinery, although his discovery of the lathe as an artistic means of self expression came later in his work.

 After nearly 40 years in healthcare management, Don retired in 2010.
 Having extra “free” time has allowed him to attend regional and national symposiums and participate as a member of Lincoln Land Woodturners (Springfield, IL), the American Association of Woodturners, and Gallery 510 Arts Guild (Decatur, IL), where his work is both displayed and available for purchase.
-Additional pieces are also available for purchase on Don’s Website.

-John Dixon is the current President of the Lincoln Land Woodturners and first became interested in the lathe when he was in high school in Industrial Arts.
+John Dixon is the past President of the Lincoln Land Woodturners and first became interested in the lathe when he was in high school in Industrial Arts.
 Some 20 years later and he was bitten by the bug again, upgraded his lathe a couple of times and is currently turning pens, bowls, vases, ornaments, bottle stoppers with several other items in the works.